sid-viscous/sqzmom-binance-bot/README.md

 python -m wenmoon
 ```

-Sometimes killing the bot is difficult, so closing the terminal session may be necessary.
-You can try using CTRL+C
+To close the bot when running in Python, use CTRL+C twice.

 ### In Docker